DisnakeDev/disnake/docs/quickstart.rst

    then we send a message in the channel it was used in with ``'Hello!'``.
 This is a basic way of handling commands, which can be later automated with the :doc:`./ext/commands/index` framework.
 6. Finally, we run the bot with our login token.
-If you need help getting your token or creating a bot, look in the :ref:`discord-intro` section.
+If you need help getting your token or creating a bot, look in the :ref:`disnake-intro` section.

 Now that we've made a bot, we have to *run* the bot.
 Luckily, this is simple since this is just a